SSMTL++: Revisiting Self-Supervised Multi-Task Learning for Video Anomaly Detection: Method

-{\bf $\mathbf{T_6}$: Patch inpainting.} For the \emph{patch inpainting} task, our network is tasked with reconstructing a $64 \times 64$ single-frame input, out of which, a random patch is cropped out.
+{\bf $\mathbf{T_6}$: Patch inpainting.} The patch inpainting task was introduced by \cite{Pathak-CVPR-2016} in order to learn self-supervised features and improve the accuracy on downstream tasks, such as classification and detection.
+Our novel contribution consists of applying the patch inpainting task at the object level and leveraging the inpainting error to estimate the abnormality level of the input object.
+Our network is tasked with reconstructing a single image of $64 \times 64$ pixels, out of which, a random patch is cropped out.
 At test time, for a given input, this procedure is repeated three times in a row, with the output of the previous step serving as input for the current one.
 At each step, a different random patch is masked out.
 Finally, we employ the $L_2$ distance between the original image and the final reconstruction to estimate the anomaly level.

 {\bf $\mathbf{T_7}$: Segmentation.} We pose the \emph{segmentation} task as a knowledge distillation task, where the teacher is a pre-trained Mask R-CNN \citep{He-ICCV-2017} and the student is our model.
 For this task, we attach a decoder to predict the segmentation map.
 We employ the $L_2$ loss between the predicted map and the ground-truth map to train our student.
 We use only the middle crop in the temporal sequence as input.